-Switzerland is politically neutral and hosts dozens of public international organizations, such as the United Nations, World Trade Organization and World Intellectual Property Organization, as well as dozens of international sports federations, such as the International Olympic Committee and FIFA, and the Court of Arbitration for Sport.
+Switzerland is politically neutral and hosts dozens of public international organisations, such as the United Nations, World Trade Organisation and World Intellectual Property Organisation, as well as dozens of international sports federations, such as the International Olympic Committee and FIFA, and the Court of Arbitration for Sport.
 It stays true to its history of providing a neutral and stable framework for resolving even the most sensitive disputes.

 Switzerland is a country at the heart of Europe, but not part of the European Union and not subject to EU law.
 It is cosmopolitan by tradition, a crossroads of languages and cultures, with a world-class economy and an internationally trained legal community to serve the needs of global as well as domestic users.

 Switzerland’s liberal international arbitration law (Chapter 12 of the Swiss Private International Law Act), which was adopted in 1987 and was subject to a light revision in 2020, is one of the world’s most modern arbitration laws, with its unrivalled focus on party autonomy, and reflects Switzerland’s long-standing strong support for international arbitration.
 It also represents Switzerland’s cosmopolitan tradition, as it allows users to file challenges against Swiss international arbitral awards in English, directly to the Swiss Federal Supreme Court.
 In combination with the arbitration-friendly and time-efficient jurisprudence of the Swiss Federal Supreme Court, Swiss international arbitration law provides the ideal framework for international dispute resolution.